-I sculpted collected tumbleweed to make a container for holding shame, and weaved cheesecloth inside hollowed out tumbleweed container with written shames.
-I pressed eating damaged leaves that carried unique leaf signatures in glass to create portals to move through once shame is placed in a container that can aptly hold it.
+Tumbleweed, collected, hollowed, sculpted, and weaved together with cheesecloth written over with shames carries.
+Eating damaged leaves carrying unique leaf signatures pressed in glass to create portals to move through once shame is placed in the container that can aptly hold it.

 Where Does It Hurt?
 Under( )growth; Under( )story; a Field Survey

-I was met with stillness on what used to be the farm of the Gasquez family.
+I’m met with stillness on what used to be the farm of the Gasquez family.
 In the 60s, subsistence farming during the Franco dictatorship became too hard, and the family made the choice to leave.
 Remnants of the Gázquez’s belongings are buried shallowly in the dirt.
 Shoes, beer cans, glass bottles, farming equipment, and pieces of pottery.
-This altar was arranged from these pieces meditating on the grief of having to abandon intimate relationship with land, when outside systems make self sustenance in growing food crop for family.
+This altar was arranged from these pieces meditating on the grief of having to abandon intimate relationship with land, when outside systems make self sustenance in growing food crop for family implausible.

 Surrounding the Cortijada farm, is the national park Sierra de María, covered in pine trees with an abundance of life in the understory and overstory.
-But just at the edge of the farm, is an orchard of pine trees spaced out with calculation, with no undergrowth.
-This orchard was for turpentine tapping, and grown from government subsidiaries despite the many wildly growing pines just a few yards away.
-As I contemplated land/body abandonment, regeneration, rewilding—I also contemplated on what that looks like at larger scales: in transformative justice.
+But just at the edge of the farm, is an orchard of pine trees spaced out with calculation, with no undergrowth, an orchard grown for the purpose of turpentine tapping, and grown from government subsidiaries despite the many wildly growing pines just a few yards away.
+Altar arranged with questions of what it means to abandon land and body, regenerate, rewild in sites of abandonment.
 How do we be different with each other; how do we hold the harm and transform it?
-I asked myself the question, and offered it up to the collective: where does it hurt?
+Offering it up to the collective: where does it hurt?

 On my last morning at the farm, I returned the natural and discarded materials I collected along the farm to one place—an offering for the grove: what hurts under( )growth; under( )story?